 - They did not violate any court orders.

-It can be extremely difficult to figure out parental alienation.
+It can be extremely difficult to figure out parental alienation against mother.
 It can even be challenging for professionals who work in the divorce field.
 More importantly, it can be difficult for the court and other professionals to figure out how to stop it after you discover parental alienation is taking place.

 While being the victim of parental alienation is not easy, there is hope if you choose to take the high road and follow your family law attorney’s directions.
 If you are a mother who is being targeted by your ex-spouse, the most important things are to never give up and do everything in your power to win primary custody.